-The easiest thing in Qatar is to be terminated.
-The employees are not an asset, especially when many others are waiting on the doorstep to replace them.
+The easiest action in Qatar is the termination.
+The employees are not considered an asset, especially when many others are waiting at “the doorstep” to replace them.
 I saw people kicked out for being arrogant liars and they deserved it.
-But also people who were victimised with no reason.
-I can recall at least 10 high level managers, who felt quite safe, valuable and successful at their positions and suddenly were terminated with no explanation.
-Being terminated, prevents you to work in Qatar for the next two years but after this period you could apply back for a job.
+But also I know people, who were victimised with no reason.
+I can recall cases of at least 10 high level managers, who felt quite safe, valuable and successful at their positions.
+Then suddenly, they were terminated with no explanation.
+Being terminated, bans you to work in Qatar for a couple of years.
+After the two year ban is over, you could apply back for a job.
 So it’s not the end of the world.

 Generator of arrogance

 The level of education in Qatar is not very high yet.
 Nowadays the local youth is keen to study and work, but it is still in a process and will take time.
 Generally, you face the current state of not well educated people, with a limited horizon, driven by their belief and traditions, but having lots of money.